dward2/BME547/Assignments/ECG_Analysis/README.md

 ## ECG Analysis: Functional Specifications
   + Read ECG data from a CSV file that will have lines with `time, voltage`.
-  Example data can be found in the `test_data/` directory in this assignment directory.
+  Example data can be found in the `test_data/` directory of the repository.
   + If either value in a `time, voltage` pair is missing, contains a non-numeric string, or is NaN, the program should recognize that it is missing, log an error to the log file, and skip to the